MiDataInt/mdi/docs/overview.md

 ### Other ways to call MDI functions

-Most commonly, the command line utility described here is only used directly on a Linux server that will run Stage 1 Pipelines.
+Most commonly, the command line utility described here is only used on a Linux server that will run Stage 1 Pipelines.
-The following are some of the other ways MDI tools are used:
+The following are some of the other ways MDI tools are accessed:

 - MDI R package: <https://github.com/MiDataInt/mdi-manager>
 - MDI batch scripts: <https://wilsonte-umich.shinyapps.io/mdi-script-generator>